code4lib/code-of-conduct/norms.md

 3. If your response is tangential to the main point of the thread, consider replying with a different Subject line.
 The old Usenet convention of **[New Subject] (was: [old subject])** can be your friend.
 As an example: "Why python is better than Ruby On Rails for ArchivesSpace (was: Help with an ArchivesSpace problem)"

 4. **Be kind, take 2.** Just about everyone who participates on the Code4Lib listserv is committed to building this cooperative community.
-If you feel "slapped" by something, feel that there are microaggressions happening, etc., first re-read the post to make sure there isn't another way of reading it.
+If you feel "slapped" by something, first re-read the post to make sure there isn't another way of reading it.
 If you still need to respond, please do it in a way that addresses the behavior, not the person posting.

-Just as is recommended for initial handling of [Conflict Resolution](<https://github.com/code4lib/code-of-conduct/blob/master/code_of_conduct.md#conflict-resolution>) at Code4Lib, perhaps a private email asking for clarification first would help resolve things.
+5. Code4Lib values the diversity of its community: posts containing microaggressions, stereotyping, or other potentially offensive content are not welcome.
+If you make a post containing this type of material, be prepared to have the community react negatively to your statement.
+If you receive feedback of this nature about your post, take it seriously and consider changing the language you are using to discuss the topic.

-  If things remain tense, with much back-and-forth, please contact one or more [Community Support Volunteers](css_volunteers.md) for help.
+6. If you feel a post contains microaggressions against you and you don't want to take on addressing it on your own, please contact the [Community Support Volunteers](css_volunteers.md) for help.

-5. You are not obliged to respond to private email.
+7. You are not obliged to respond to private email.
 If the emailer persists, please contact one or more [Community Support Volunteers](css_volunteers.md) for help.

-6. No name calling.
+8. No name calling.
 'Nuff said.